hilary-rose/pwhl/README.md

 # pwhl
-Playing around with PWHL stats
+Playing around with PWHL stats using the fastRhockey R package Code by Hilary Killam in 2024